 Abies pinsapo'Marokko' is a fairly recently-released cultivar of Spanish fir.
-It is a dwarf, flattened bun with Blue green needles typical in size and arrangement for the species.
-Typical growth rate for most areas is 2 inches (5 cm) a year producing a spreading cultivar 6 inches tall by 20 inches wide (15 x 50 cm) after 10 years of growth.
+It is a dwarf, flattened bun with blue green needles, typical in size and arrangement for the species.
+Typical growth rate for most areas is 2 inches (5 cm) a year producing a spreading little conifer, measuring 6 inches (15 cm) tall and 20 inches (50 cm) wide after 10 years of in the garden.
 Because this is so new to the trade, it is impossible to say what its mature form will be.

 Abies pinsapo 'Marokko' at the van Kempen Nursery in Son, The Netherlands.

 Photo by Henk van Kempen